superkabuki/threefive_is_SCTE35/README.md

 ## Heads up!
-<pre>I called this repo threefive in an attempt to avoid confusion with my old threefive repo.
+<pre>I called this repo threefive3 in an attempt to avoid confusion with my old threefive repo.
  That has not proven to be the case.

  So going forward, <b>it will be threefive and will be released as such.</b>

- To update your threefive code to threefive, I suggest  `sed -i 's/threefive/threefive/g' *.py`
+ To update your threefive3 code to threefive, I suggest  `sed -i 's/threefive3/threefive/g' *.py`

  threefive v3.047 was pushed this morning and is 100% threefive compatible.